Prospect Capital (PSEC) Long-Term Debt Issuances (2021 - 2026)

-Prospect Capital (PSEC) has disclosed Long-Term Debt Issuances for 5 consecutive years, with $266.1 million as the latest value for Q4 2025.
+Prospect Capital has reported Long-Term Debt Issuances over the past 5 years, most recently at $266.1 million for Q4 2025.

 - Long-Term Debt Issuances was $266.1 million for Q4 2025 at Prospect Capital, up from $215.0 million in the prior quarter.